Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Filter

 Filter hits the nail when you have a bunch of SystemEvents (i.e. events got from finalized transactions, from a block using bestBlock$ observable, etc) and you want to get only a particular event kind from them all.
-Compared to the other two methods, you just get the payload in this case, because there's no context around where you got this events from.
 Let's see the interface, and an example:

 // we get the finalized tx